onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 If the selected files have any QoS requirements defined, they are displayed on the list along with their status of fulfillment, matching storages, transfer statistics, and other information.
-It is possible to remove selected QoS requirements, unless they are inherited from any parent directory.
+It is possible to remove selected QoS requirements unless they are inherited from any parent directory.

 ![QoS requirements browser](../../images/user-guide/web-file-browser/feature-qos-requirements.png#screenshot)